What is cycle syning, and why are so many people talking about it? Let’s break it down.

 LH causes a mature egg to be released from your ovary into one of the Fallopian tubes.
 That is, it triggers ovulation and initiates the luteal phase, which prepares the body for possible pregnancy.

-What I do: Thanks to my peak confidence during this phase, I schedule my important meeting in this phase.
+What I do: Thanks to my peak confidence here, I like to schedule my important meeting in this phase.
+I feel more willing to speak up, pitch ideas, and take the lead.

-• Ensure you’re getting enough vitamin B12, vitamin D and high-fiber foods for overall health.
+• Make sure you are getting enough vitamin B12 and vitamin D for overall health.

-Workout: HIIT and other intense workouts will be suitable for this period.
-Since the desire to socialize increases during this period, it may also be a good idea to join group classes.
+Workout: If you feel strong and energized, HIIT and other intense workouts can work well, as long as they feel comfortable and safe for your body.
+Because the desire to socialize often rises, it might also be a fun time to join group classes.

 Suggestions: Full Power Playlist (side note: this is my DJ set) | Love Actually